CalculustJL/CalculustCore.jl/README.md

 `AbstractPDEInterfaces.jl` is written so that package authors won't need to write a method for the Laplacian (`Δ`) every time a new scheme for the gradient (`∇`) comes along.
 We provides abstractions over components of PDE solvers that reduce the amount of boilerplate code that any new solver would need, and improve interpoeratibility between solvers.
 Furthermore, a requisite for the developement of Machine Learning based PDE solvers is the ability to mix state of the art discretizations with large neural network models on a AD-compatible, accelerator-friendly test-bench.

 Julia's multiple-dispatch based programming model allows for abstractly-typed composable code lets users just plug-and-play without sacrifising performace Package authors shouldn't waste their time reinventing the wheel, rather focus on what's new and interesting!

-We believe switching from 'Fourier-spectral collocation method' to `discontinuous Galerkin finite elements' should be a one-line change for the user.
+We believe switching from 'Fourier-spectral collocation method' to 'discontinuous Galerkin finite elements' should be a one-line change for the user.
 And users should not need to deal with inconsistent syntax between solvers for specifying boundary conditions, and forming vector-calculus operators.

-workflow = physcical theory <--> PDE <--> geometry description <--> geometry discretization <-->

-current stacks:
+Interpoerability arg:

 D type of domain descriptions -> M types of meshes -> S types of spatial discr -> X types of schemes

-# `AbstractSpace` interface

 `AbstractPDEInterfacess.jl` contains separate abstract interaces for multidimensional domains, fields, operators, and function spaces. it is general enough that anybody can plug in their discretizations and start solving PDEs.

-In fact, I aim to use it with my experimental NN discretizations.
-All you need to do is provide a gradient operator, and a mass operator (integration).
+## `AbstractDomain` interface
+`deform`, `\otimes`

+## `AbstractSpace` interface
+`deform`, `transform`, `\otimes`

+## `AbstractDiscretization` interface
+`GalerkinProjection`, `Collocation`

+## `BoundaryValueProblem` interface

 Once you plug in your discretizations, you can do a lot of cool things like apply any random deformations to the space.
 AbstractPDEInterfacess.jl translate all your vector calculus operators correctly.
 That means the same code could solve convection diffusion on a square as well as an annulus with no extra work and basically conserved accuracy.